By Natasha Longo

 About the author

 Natasha Longo has a master’s degree in nutrition and is a certified fitness and nutritional counselor.
-She has consulted on public health policy and procurement in Canada, Australia, Spain, Ireland, England and Germany.
+She has consulted on public health policy and procurement in Canada, Australia, Spain, Ireland, England, and Germany.

 This article was reposted with the permission of the kind crew at preventdisease.com

-Over the past few years, Wake Up World has faced significant online censorship, impacting our financial ability to stay online.
-Instead of soliciting donations, we're exploring win-win solutions with our readers to remain financially viable.
-Moving into book publishing, we hope to secure ongoing funds to continue our mission.
-With over 8,500 articles published in the past 13 years, we are committed to keeping our content free and accessible to everyone, without resorting to a paywall.
+Over recent years, Wake Up World has faced significant online censorship, which has impacted our financial ability to operate.
+Moving into book publishing represents a strategic step to secure the ongoing funds needed to continue our mission.
+By purchasing Gratitude for Kids, you help us keep our content free and accessible to everyone, avoiding needing a paywall.
+With over 8,500 articles published in the last 13 years, we remain dedicated to keeping our valuable content open to all.